mcltn/invoiceAnalysisV2/README.md

 One Excel worksheet is created with multiple tabs from the collected data (Classic Invoices & PaaS Usage between start and end month specified).   _Tabs are only be created if there are related resources on the collected invoices._

 *Excel Tab Explanation*
-   - ***Detail*** tab has every invoice item for all the collected invoices represented as one row each.
-For invoices with multiple items, each row represents one top level invoice item.
+   - ***Detail*** is a table of every invoice item (Parent and children) for all the collected invoices represented as one row each.
 All invoice types are included, including CREDIT invoices.
 The detail tab can be sorted or filtered to find specific dates, billing item id's, or specific services.
-   - ***TopSheet-YYYY-MM*** tab(s) map each portal invoice to their corresponding IBM CFTS invoice(s) they are billed on.
-These tabs can be used to facilitate reconciliation.
+   - ***InvoiceSummary*** is a table of all charges by product group and category for each month by invoice type.
+This tab can be used to understand changes in month-to-month usage.
-   - ***recurringForecast*** tab estimates next recurring invoice based on estimated charges from NEW invoices not included on last recurring Invoice.
+   - ***CategorySummary*** is a table  of all charges by product group, category, and description (for example specific VSI sizes or Bare metal server types) to dig deeper into month to month usage changes.
-   - ***InvoiceSummary*** tab is a pivot table of all the charges by product category & month by invoice type.
-This tab can be used to understand changes in month to month usage.
+   - ***IaaS_Invoice_Detail*** is a table of all line items expected to appear on the monthly Infrastructure as a Service invoice as a line item.
+(Items with the same INV_PRODID have been grouped together and will appear as one line item and need to be manually summed to match invoice. )
-   - ***CategorySummary*** tab is a pivot of all recurring charges broken down by Category and sub category (for example specific VSI sizes or Bare metal server types) to dig deeper into month to month usage changes.
+   - ***Classic_IaaS_combined*** is a table of all the Classic Infrastructure Charges combined into one line item on the monthly invoice, the total should match one of the two remaining line items.
-   - ***HrlyVirtualServerPivot*** tab is a pivot of just Hourly Classic VSI's if they exist
+   - ***Classic_COS_Custom*** is a table of the custom charges for Classic Object Storage.
+Detail is provided for awareness, but will not appear on invoice.
-   - ***MnthlyVirtualServerPivot*** tab is a pivot of just monthly Classic VSI's if they exist
+   - ***Platform_Invoice_Detail*** is a table of all the Platform as a Service charges appearing on the  "Platform as a Service" invoice.
+(Items with the same INV_PRODID have been grouped together and will appear as one line item and need to be manually summed to match invoice. )

-   - ***HrlyBareMetalServerPivot*** tab is a pivot of Hourly Bare Metal Servers if they exist
+### Reconciliation Approach
-   - ***MnthlyBareMetalServerPivot*** tab is a pivot table of monthly Bare Metal Server if they exist
+1. First Look at the IaaS_Invoice_Detail.
+These are the line items that should be broken out on the monthly Infrastructure as a Service Invoice.
+Items with the same INV_PRODID will appear as one line item.
+If correct you should be able to match all but two line items on invoice.
-   - ***PaaS_Usage*** shows the complete list of PaaS Usage showing the usageMonth, InvoiceMonth, ServiceName, and Plan Name with billable charges for each unit associated with the service.
+2. Next look at the Classic_IaaS_combined tab, this is a breakdown of all the Classic Infrastructure Charges combined into one line item on the monthly invoice, the total should match one of the two remaining line items.
+Detail is provided for awareness, but will not appear on invoice.
-   - ***PaaS_Summary*** shows the invoice charges for each PaaS service consumed.
-Note the columns represent CFTS invoice month, not actual usage month.
+3. Next look at the Classic_COS_Custom tab, this is a breakdown of the custom charges for Classic Object Storage.
+On the monthly invoice  This total should match the remaining line item.
+Detail is provided for awareness, but will not appear on invoice.
-   - ***PaaS_Plan_Summary*** show an additional level of detail for each PaaS service and plan consumed.
-Note the columns represent CFTS invoice month, not actual usage month/
+4. Last look at the Platform_Invoice_Detail tab,  this is a breakdown of all the Platform as a Service charges appearing on the second monthly invoice as "Platform as a Service"   The lines items should match this invoice.
+Items with the same INV_PRODID will appear as one line item.

 ## Script Execution Instructions: _See alternate instructions for Code Engine._